szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 8 - Trees and Tables/treesAndTables.md

 If the TreeNode is known then we can return the path to the node with -

 ```
-TreePath path = new TreePath(myNode.getPath());
+TreePath path = new TreePath(myNode.getPath()); // Returns the path from the root to the node.
 ```

 One you have the TreePath object, you can retrieve the leaf node with

 ```
+TreePath path = tree.getSelectionPath();
 path.getLastPathComponent();

+OR

+TreePath path = tree.getSelectionPath();
+DefaultMutableTreeNode selectedNode = path.getLastSelectedPathComponent(); // Retrieves the last selected node.
 ```

 ### Adding Nodes

-Once you have retrieve the correct path, you can add a node to the existing leaf.
+To add a node to a tree, you need to find the correct path to add it to.
+This means that you need to find the node that you want to add it to.
+From the example above, we can use the **path.getLastSelectedPathComponent()** to find the node that we want to add to.

 ```
+DefaultTreeModel treeModel = (DefaultTreeModel) tree.getModel();
+DefaultMutableTreeNode selectedNode = tree.getLastSelectedPathComponent();
-treeModel.insertNodeInto(newNode, selectedNode, selectedNode.getChildCount());
+treeModel.insertNodeInto(newNode, selectedNode, selectedNode.getChildCount()); // Add it to the end of the selected node.
 ```

 This will add the new node to the path and trigger the view to update itself.
 Subsequently you can delete a node with -

 ```
+DefaultTreeModel treeModel = (DefaultTreeModel) tree.getModel();
+DefaultMutableTreeNode selectedNode = tree.getLastSelectedPathComponent();
 treeModel.removeNodeFromParent(selectedNode);
 ```

 It should be noted that only the **DefaultTreeModel** will automatically fire a model change event to trigger the view to redraw.
 If we are implementing our own TreeModel interface, we will need to call **nodeChanged(changNode)** manually.

+Sometimes the newly added node may not be visible, so we need to make a call for the path to be displayed.

 ```
+TreeNode[] nodes = model.getPathToRoot(newNode);
+TreePath path = new TreePath(nodes);
 tree.makeVisible(path); // Will make the new node visible.
 tree.scrollPathToVisible(path); // Will expand the tree to the new node.
 ```